crocodeev/zabbixAgentScripts/README.md

 ## Installation Guide

+* download this project to **C:\Zabbix**
+** of course you need tp download another files like zabbix_agentd.exe from https://www.zabbix.com/
 * edit config file, e.g. change **ServerActive=xxx.xxx.xxx**
+* of course you need tp download
 * run **setExecutionPolicy.bat** as admin
 * merge runAs.reg it's enable "run as admin" in context menu for powershell scripts
 * right click on "Install.ps1" "run as admin"
 * ![Install script window](https://github.com/crocodeev/zabbixAgentScripts/blob/master/img/ZabbixInstallScript.jpg)
+* "**PC NAME**" current machine name, it will be used as agent name, you can change it in this text input
+* **INSTALL** start automatic Zabbix Active Agent with next steps:
+**  set permissions to launch Open Hardware Monitor with admin privileges **  install service Zabbix Active Agent
+* **SETUP TASK** add to task scheduler task for execute next scripts GetActivationStatusToDataTXT.ps1, GetCpuTemperatureToDataTXT.ps1
+* **RUN** for launch service Zabbix Active Agent

+## Scripts Description